 -rw-r--r-- it shows permission for other users that means other users have only read permission here.

 Change file permission using chmod

 To change the file and directory permission, we have to use chmod(change mode) command.
-The owner who created the file can change the permission for user, group, or other user by adding(+) or removing(-) the read, write or execute permissions.
+The owner who created the file can change the permission for user, group, or other users by adding(+) or removing(-) the read, write, or execute permissions.

 There are two ways to use

 In this method, different symbols for access class i.e

 others(o), operators and file access mode i.e read, write and execute are used with

 chmod command.
 Following is the list of symbols that can be used in this method